xenith/django-base-template/README.md

 By default, this project template includes:

-A set of basic templates built from HTML5Boilerplate 4.1.0 and Twitter Bootstrap 2.3.1 (located in the base app)
+A set of basic templates built from HTML5Boilerplate 4.1.0 and Twitter Bootstrap 3.0.2 (located in the base app, with css and javascript loaded from CloudFlare CDN by default).

 Templating: